NRB-Tech/nRF5-cmake-scripts-example/README.md

 You should see the "Hello world" log output in the RTT console!
 From here you can add source code and include SDK libraries with the macros provided in `nRF5-cmake-scripts/includes/libraries.cmake`.

+To debug using CLion, follow the instructions in the [CLion tutorial](https://www.nrbtech.io/blog/2020/1/4/using-clion-for-nordic-nrf52-projects).